bobweeink/homepage/docs/docker/smokeping/index.md

 When the smokeping docker starts it automatically creates the data directory.

-Lets check all files and directories:
+Let's check all files and directories:

 ```console
 dir